We understand how important good service is to you is and occasionally when things are not quite right that you will want to resolve this.

 If you believe you’ve suffered a breach, identify the clause in the PDC that’s been breached.
 Contact your wholesaler and raise this issue with them.
-Your wholesaler will be able to advise whether your issue can be dealt with by them, or passed on to a publisher or distributor.
+Your wholesaler will provide you with a complaint reference number and be able to advise whether your issue can be dealt with by them, or passed on to a publisher or distributor.

 The Press Distribution Charter complaints process cannot be used if the incident complained of occurred more than three months ago

 The wholesaler, publisher, or distributor has 48 hours to respond to you, once they have received your complaint.
 If there is no response, or if you do not accept the response, you may then formally complain.

 Your complaint may involve a claim for restitution, if this is the case or to find out more, click here.